ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 - An AI Deploy Project created inside a [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/) in your OVHcloud account
 - A [user for AI Deploy](https://docs.ovh.com/gb/en/publiccloud/ai/users/).
 - [The OVHcloud AI CLI](https://cli.bhs.training.ai.cloud.ovh.net/) **and** [Docker](https://www.docker.com/get-started) installed on your local computer, **or** only an access to a Debian Docker Instance on the [Public Cloud](https://www.ovh.com/manager/public-cloud/).
-- To deploy your app, you must have the full code of the application, either by cloning the [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/streamlit/speech-to-text), or by having followed the [blog articles](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/) that taught you how to build this app step by step.
+- To deploy your app, you must have the full code of the application, either by cloning the [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/streamlit/speech-to-text), or by having followed our [blog article](https://blog.ovhcloud.com/how-to-build-a-speech-to-text-application-with-python-1-3/) that taught you how to build this app step by step.

 ## Instructions